shravaniii2606/E-Canteen/README.md

 Token generation for each order,
 Real-time data handling via REST APIs,
 Organized multi-page frontend structure,
-Database with proper schema and seed data
+Database with proper schema and seed data.

 ## What I learned

-Structuring a fullstack project properly
+Structuring a fullstack project properly,
-PostgreSQL schema design and seed data
+PostgreSQL schema design and seed data,
-FastAPI with schema validation using Pydantic Organizing a multi-page frontend
+FastAPI with schema validation using Pydantic, Organizing a multi-page frontend,
-Deploying a fullstack app on Render
+Deploying a fullstack app on Render.